105th Wisconsin Legislature

 Senators representing even-numbered districts were newly elected for this session and were serving the first two years of a four-year term.
 Assembly members were elected to a two-year term.
 Assembly members and even-numbered senators were elected in the general election of November 3, 2020.
 Senators representing odd-numbered districts were serving the third and fourth year of their four-year term, having been elected in the general election held on November 6, 2018.

+The governor of Wisconsin during this entire term was Democrat Tony Evers, of Dane County, serving the second two years of a four-year term, having won election in the 2018 Wisconsin gubernatorial election.